ERP Insights

 Cost Considerations

-Cost is an important factor when deciding between ERP and MRP systems.
+Cost is an important factor in the MRP versus ERP discussion.
 Let’s examine both options and the various expenses that extend beyond the initial purchase.

 Initial Investment